-The DowntownDC BID is tracking the partially open sectors on a bi-weekly basis, and our latest information is provided below.
-To support these businesses, click here.
-The next data collection date will be May 31, 2020.
+The DowntownDC BID is tracking the partially open sectors on an approximately bi-weekly basis, and our latest information is provided below.
+The next data collection date will be July 31, 2020.

 Washington DC moved into Phase Two of its phased reopening on June 22, 2020, just following our previous report.
 Phase Two guidelines allow the following:

 - Retailers to provide indoor shopping at up to 50% capacity as well as curbside pickup, and

 - Restaurants to offer indoor dining at up to 50% capacity, as well as outdoor dining and takeout/delivery.